 Profiles

 QRiS profiles represent longitudinal lines down your riverscape.
 The most common use is to represent the valley centerline.
-Profiles are used to create cross sections, and from there, generate sample frames.
+Profiles are used to generate cross sections, and from there, generate sample frames.
 A valley centerline is also necessary for calcualting certain Metrics in Analyses

-Import an Existing Profile
+Import Existing Features as a New Profile

 You can import an existing polyline feature class and use it as a profile.
 Importing existing data is covered in Importing Features.

-Create a New Profile
+Create a New Profile from Scratch

-You can create a new profile by drawing a polyline on the map.
-To do this, choose the Create New (Manually Digitized) Profile option from the Profiles folder within your QRiS project.
-Provide a name and optional description and then click OK.
-Add the new profile to the map by clicking the Add to Map button.
-You can now use the standard QGIS editing tools to digitize the polyline on the map.
-Remember to stop editing and save your changes before the profile is available for use with other features.
+- Add the Profile layer to the map by clicking the Add to Map button.
+You can now use the standard QGIS editing tools to digitize the profile on the map.
+Remember to stop editing and save your changes to the profile feature.

-Add a Profile to the Map
+View/Edit/Export a Profile in the Map

-You can add an profile to the map by right clicking on any individual profile in the QRiS project tree and selecting Add to Map.
+You can add a profile to the map by right clicking on any individual profile in the QRiS project tree and selecting Add to Map.
 This will add the profile to the map as a new layer.

 You can edit a profile by right clicking on any individual profile in the QRiS project tree and selecting Properties.
 This will open the profile in QGIS and allow you to edit the name and description.
-You can also add the profile to the map and use the standard QGIS editing tools to edit the polyline feature.
-Remember to stop editing and save your changes before the profile is available for use with other features.

 Flip Profile Direction